w3itch-crafter/w3itch-docs/docs/tech-weekly/Week 02.md

 1. Handle the charset of the game file
 2. Investigate alternatives to [RTP](https://easyrpg.org/rtp-replacement/).We do not provide official RTP even if there are resources that cannot be found
-3. Add Tag Intergation，including "Create new project" form & "Browse Game"
+3. Add Tag Integation，including "Create new project" form & "Browse Game"
 4. Add Rating API & Page
-5. Finish Disqus Intergration
+5. Finish Disqus Integration
-6. Start Uniswap Intergration
+6. Start Uniswap Integration
 7. Fix pagination problem
 8. Fix database migration problem
 9. Discuss whether ENS can be applied